-- Aspiration: this should be performed to confirm septic bursitis as detailed in the investigations above.
+- Aspiration: this should be performed to confirm septic bursitis as detailed in 'Investigations', above.
 Guidance on diagnosis can be obtained rapidly from the aspirated fluid white cell count whilst waiting for culture results.
 Take care here because if the knee joint is opened, septic arthritis will ensue.

 - Antibiotic therapy: if septic bursitis is suspected and whilst waiting for confirmatory culture results, start antibiotics.
 Intravenous antibiotics should be used if the patient is systemically unwell.
 Cephalosporins or penicillinase-resistant penicillins (eg, augmentin), or a combination of phenoxymethylpenicillin and flucloxacillin may be prescribed but get advice from your local microbiologist.

 - Incision and drainage: if symptoms of septic bursitis have not improved significantly within 36-48 hours of antibiotic treatment, incision and drainage are usually performed.